SentientCoffee/Cappuccino-Engine-v2/README.md

 ### Building
 All you have to do to build Cappuccino Engine is run `CappEngineGeneration.bat`, which is included in the files.
 Then you can make a game project using the `CappGameGeneraion.bat` file in the `GameGeneration` folder, which will make a new project that links into the Cappuccino Engine.
+Note that you need to have Cappuccino Engine installed and built <b>BEFORE</b> you try to make a game project.

 # One Last Thing
 [Jewel3D](https://github.com/EmilianC/Jewel3D) was a big part of our learning over the summer of 2019, and we would like to personally thank the creator.